-Pupils with an Education, Health and Care Plan
+Pupils with an Education, Health and Care Plan (EHCP)

-Any child with an Education, Health and Care Plan naming The Henry Beaufort School will be admitted.
+Any child with an EHCP where the Special Educational Needs service has named The Henry Beaufort School will be admitted.
 Where possible such children will be admitted within the PAN.
+Children with an EHCP naming this school's Resourced Provision are included within the PAN.